-The innovative approach was widely lauded as a positive move to combating the harms associated with NPS use.
-Unfortunately, due to a number of domestic political setbacks, not much has changed since.
+The innovative approach was widely lauded as a positive move in combating the harms associated with NPS use.
+Unfortunately, due to a number of domestic political setbacks, the benefits of the Act were nullified.

 "During the establishment phase of the new regime, a number of importers, manufacturers, wholesalers and retailers were granted interim licences, and some products were given interim approvals, and were subsequently followed up to see if they were meeting their licence conditions and that their products were not causing adverse reactions